cjdoris/ExactpAdics/docs/getters.md

 > {:.ret}
 {:.intrinsic}

-The ExactpAdics_Gettr whose value is the list of values of the given gettrs.
+The getter whose value is the list of values of the given gettrs.
+If Sequence is true, the value is coerced to a sequence.
+If Universe is given, the value is coerced to a sequence with this universe.

 > **\'&cat\'** (gs :: [*ExactpAdics_Gettr*])
 >